bigmoodring/google-homepage/README.md

 $ This is my first webpage project for TOP!

+For this project, my goal is to recreate the Google homepage using HTML, CSS, and developer tools.

 By the end of this project I hope to have a stronger understanding of HTML & CSS, and how they work together.
 I also hope to be able to competently use the developer tools to dissect webpages and test them in real time.